christiancombine/watrbx-main/readme.md

 reuploaded bc why not?
-just use php-cgi with nginx and fix the depracated errors ur self
+just use php-cgi with nginx and fix the( JUST DOWNLOAD THE VENDORS I UPLOADED TO RELEASES )

 # watrbx 2015/2016